chameleon10712/notes/os.rst

 Deadlock avoidance
 ++++++++++++++++++

-requires that the operating system be given additional information in advance concerning which resources a process will request and use during its lifetime
+- requires that the operating system be given additional information in advance concerning which resources a process will request and use during its lifetime

+- A deadlock-avoidance algorithm dynamically examines the resource-allocation state to ensure that a circular-wait condition can never exist.

+safe state
+^^^^^^^^^^

+a system is in a safe state only if there exists a **safe sequence**.

+A sequence of processes <P1, P2, ..., Pn> is a safe sequence for the current allocation state if, for each Pi , the resource requests that Pi can still make can be satisfied by the currently available resources plus the resources held by all Pj , with j < i.